Treatment for colon and rectal cancer

 For colon cancer you may have chemotherapy before surgery.
 This is called neoadjuvant chemotherapy.

-For colon and rectal cancer you may have chemotherapy after surgery to reduce the risk of the cancer coming back.
+For colon and rectal cancer you may have chemotherapy after surgery, to reduce the risk of the cancer coming back.
 This is called adjuvant chemotherapy.

-Bowel cancer sometimes spreads to other parts of the body, such as the liver or lungs.
+Colon and rectal cancer sometimes spread to other parts of the body such as the liver or lungs.
 This is called secondary or advanced cancer.
-If you have secondary cancer, chemotherapy may be the main treatment.
-It is given to shrink the cancer and to control it for as long as possible.
-Some people with secondary cancer have chemotherapy to shrink the cancer, before having an operation to remove it.
+If the cancer has spread, you may have chemotherapy to shrink the cancer and control it for as long as possible.

 Related pages